a brush with death

 What transpired next is difficult to describe.
 They say your life flashes before your eyes, yet I didn’t realize the intensity of such an experience.

 Every person and every place appeared sequentially in fierce flashes.
 But not just the past—there were future memories, too: places of personal significance I hadn’t yet visited, people I knew deeply but hadn’t yet met.
-An overwhelming sense of love and connection was felt for both past and future, with never a hint of anxiety or animosity.
+I felt an overwhelming sense of love and connection with no trace of anxiety.
 It was unequivocally beautiful.
 Everything appeared so quickly, yet each moment carried a depth and presence which seemed timeless.

 Meanwhile my ego—the sense that I, Dave Van Veen, was experiencing each moment—evaporated.
 Indeed, “I” became the flow of experience itself, a kind of collective consciousness beyond form.
-It felt transcendent: something I’m part of now and always, something that would be preposterous to consider limited by one human life.
-This provided a profound sense of peace.
+It felt transcendent: something I’m part of now and always, something that would be preposterous to consider confined by one lifetime.
+All this provided a profound sense of peace.
 And in that infinite moment, I was ready to go.

 What’s the lesson here?
-Well, my experience was so profoundly discontinuous with ordinary consciousness, that it’s tough to make any substantive claims about (this) reality.
-And if there is an “afterlife,” it’s certainly beyond comprehension of this egoically-rooted existence contained by a meat suit, which I refer to as Dave.
+Well, my experience was so profoundly discontinuous with ordinary consciousness, that it’s tough to make any substantive claims.
+If there is an “afterlife,” it’s certainly beyond comprehension of this egoically-rooted existence contained by a meat suit, which I refer to as Dave.
 So I won’t pretend to understand.

 This has brought urgency to my life, though—not urgency to do things, in the traditional sense of “carpe diem” or crossing items off a bucket list—but instead an urgency to be: to realize the quality of mind that is at peace with reality.